SalomePlatform/adao/doc/en/theory.rst

 and "*Kalman filter (KF)*" and their derivatives.
 They have to take into account an evolution operator to establish an analysis at the right time steps of the gap between observations and simulations, and to have, at every moment, the propagation of the background through the evolution model.
+The next section provides information on `Going further in data assimilation for dynamics`_.
 In the same way, these methods can be used in case of non linear observation or evolution operators.
 Many other variants have been developed to improve the numerical quality of the methods or to take into account computer requirements such as calculation size and time.

 A schematic view of Data Assimilation and Optimization approaches
 -----------------------------------------------------------------